-This online tool provides career, employment and education requirements for 140 occupations Information includes what people do, how much they earn, educational background and future prospects.
+This online tool provides career, employment and education requirements for a large variety of occupations.
+Information includes what people do, how much they earn, educational background and future prospects.
 Average employment income, occupational demand and labour market statistics are also available to help for a career move or decide on a particular path.
 NWT Job Futures is online at www.jobfutures.statsnwt.ca.

 INCLUDE MINING INDUSTRY CAREERS IN CAREER COUNSELLING SERVICES.
 ORGANIZE AND SUPPORT REGIONAL CAREER FAIRS.